Test-driven development is a popular yet complex approach that’s easy to ruin with poor implementation (as we explained in our previous article).

 - Taking the lambda out into a separate class field and appointing a name — the static class field — that can be physically mocked.
 When we call the method, we can set the mock of another function via Mockito, PowerMockito, etc., instead of this lambda.
 While the option works, you get some ugly code in the end.

-- Going with the transitive approach: black-box test all units that are using the lambda.
+- Going with the transitive approach: black-box test all units using the lambda.
 By testing everything around the lambda function, you indirectly test the lambda.

 An Example of the Order class and unit tests that test the complex lambda logic using the black box approach by testing the Order constructor.